-Exclude devices from Teacher Tools that are not on local network
+Exclude devices from Teacher Tools that are not on the local network

 Teacher-created Custom Blacklist

 Teachers can now create their own custom blacklist that can be applied during a class session.
-The list is created by going to the "Custom blacklist" tab found in the Web Links area.
-To include all of the sites that are on the organization blacklist, the "Copy organization blacklist" button can be used.
+You can create a list by going to the "Custom Blacklist" tab found in the Web Links area.
+To include all of the sites that are on the organization blacklist, the "Copy Organization Blacklist" button can be used.

-Tip: this feature can be used to whitelist a site that's normally blocked by the orgainzation blacklist by copying the organization list, then deleting the site for which access should be allowed.
-The new list can then be applied when the class session is started.
+Tip: this feature can be used to whitelist a site that's normally blocked by the organization's blacklist by copying the organization's list, then deleting the site for which access should be allowed.
+The new list can then be applied once the class session has started.

 URL Syntax for Blacklist

-- It's not necessary to enter www at the beginning of the URL.
-The URL will be blocked with or without it
+- You don't need to enter www at the beginning of the URL.
+The URL will be blocked with or without it.

-- Partial site blocking: enter the URL including the path, such as www.sitename.com/partial.
+- Partial site blocking: enter a URL that includes a path, such as www.sitename.com/partial.
 In this case, we will block anything that starts with www.sitename.com/partial.
 For example, www.sitename.com/partial/cat1 and www.sitename.com/partial/page.htm would be blocked, but www.sitename.com/area2 would be allowed.

 Activating the Custom Blacklist

 There is now an option in the Start Class dialog box to enable the custom blacklist.
 Check the box for the option before starting the class.